 Financial Peace University Review

 Dave Ramsey has been more successful than just about anyone at encouraging a diverse audience to eliminate debt and live a more purposeful life.
-There have been many conversations in the personal finance community about how to better reach the low-to-moderate income population.
-My suggestion is usually to start with Financial Peace University as the class starts with the personal finance basics.
-Dave is effective in rolling out basic personal finance principles such as budgeting in an inspiring way.
+There have been many conversations in the personal finance community about reaching the low-to-moderate income population more effectively.
+I suggest starting with Financial Peace University as the class begins with the basics of personal finance.
+Dave effectively rolls out basic personal finance principles such as budgeting in an inspiring way.

 What is Financial Peace University?

 The Financial Peace University course is based on biblical principles.
-Many people may not know that money is one of the most referenced topics in the Bible, and is mentioned more that 800 times.
-If you aren’t a Christian I wouldn’t let this deter you from taking the class.
-The biblical teachings are primarily referenced in the background in ways that would be non-threatening to non-Christians.
-We had a family in our class who was not religious and they were two of the most engaged individuals in the class.
+Many people may not know that money is one of the most referenced topics in the Bible and has been mentioned more than 800 times.
+If you aren’t a Christian, I won’t let this deter you from taking the class.
+The biblical teachings are primarily referenced in ways that would be non-threatening to non-Christians.
+We had a family in our class who was not religious, and they were two of the most engaged individuals in the class.

 What are the Baby Steps in Dave Ramsey’s Plan?